 - Learn about the historical experiences and struggles that marginalized groups have faced to better understand the current challenges in our society.

-- Get involved with things like activism and social justice student groups, the Multicultural Greek Council or the Center for Inclusion and Social Change.
+- Get involved with things like activism and social justice student organizations, Multicultural Greek Council or the Center for Inclusion and Social Change.

 - Stay informed with what’s happening in your community.